katblankart/katblankart.github.io/_pages/workinprogress.md

 - [**Blankart KE**, Lichtenberg FR.
 The Effects of Off-label Drug Use on Disability and Medical Expenditure.
 National Bureau of Economic Research; 2022.](https://www.nber.org/papers/w30440), under reivew

-- **Access to novel treatment pathways of oral antidiabetics by health insurance system in Germany** with Eva Goetjes.
+- **Insurance Barriers and Inequalities in Health Care Access: Evidence from dual practice** with Eva Goetjes, under review.

 ## Innovators & innovation policy in health care

-- **To Seek Program Accreditation, Innovation, or Both? – Examining the Interdependencies in Specialized Cancer Care**, with Tim Brand and Eva Goetjes, major revision requested
+- **To Seek Program Accreditation, Innovation, or Both? – Examining the Interdependencies in Specialized Cancer Care**, with Tim Brand and Eva Goetjes, under review

 - **The Local Influence of Knowledge Production, Pioneers, and Star Researchers on Technology Adoption - Evidence from Cardiovascular Medical Technology**, with Meilin Möllenkamp and Jonas Schreyögg.

 - **Can the German Innovation Fund promote innovation?
 A content analysis of innovation policy and strategy, 1994‒2017**, with Melina Kurte, under review.

 - - -